-Employment problems can be a prime cause of stress and I strive to neutralise that stress by careful, comprehensive and methodical resolution of those issues – working life is not always plain sailing, so good advice is key.
-I strive to be proactive, identifying possible problems before they arise, and understanding the bigger picture.
+Employment problems can cause commercial tension and I strive to neutralise that by comprehensive and methodical resolution of those issues.
+Working life is not always plain sailing, so good advice is key.
+I strive to be proactive and commercial, identifying possible problems before they arise, and understanding the bigger picture.

 Be as open and honest as you can when giving instructions and providing me with the background information.
 The more information I have and the more accurate that information, the better I can assist you and ensure the best possible outcome.